TheInventorMan/N-Queens-GPU/README.md

 The code also has a built-in verification script to ensure that the solution is valid (i.e. no two queens can attack each other).

-Right now, the only thing pending is a way to push the solution array back to my local machine in chunks.
+Right now, the only task pending is a way to push the solution array from the GPU back to my local machine in chunks.
 The built-in cudaMemcpy function seems to copy the solution array as one very long, linear byte sequence.
 As N becomes very large, the solution reaches several hundreds of megabytes to a few gigabytes, before we start hitting integer limits and cannot go any further.